dotnet/designs/accepted/2022/simplify-output-paths.md

 ### Capitalization

-Should the default publish output path be `bin\publish` or `bin\Publish`?
+The default publish output path could either be `bin\publish` or `bin\Publish`.
 Uppercase matches the Configuration values of `Debug` and `Release`, which the publish folder will be a sibling of.
 However, the current publish folder capitalization is lowercase.
+The current plan is to go with the lowercase `bin\publish`.